evernym/sgl/docs/tutorial.md

 Now, when a group of adults shows up at the camp gate with an orphan in tow, and asks to travel with the child, you can use SGL to decide if they're authorized, or if their request should be denied.
-To do this, you build a list of data items like the one shown in step 4, describing the group.
-Then you call the SGL `satisfies()` API:
+To do this, you identify the orphan, then look through your stored data to see who has particular roles with respect to her.
+You build a list of data items like the one shown in step 4, describing all the principals in the group.
+Then you call SGL's `satisfies()` API:

 ```python
 if satisfies(group, travel_rule, disjoint=True):